Wildcats run wild on Bruins in 47-30 win

+Khalil Tate proved he wasn't a one-game wonder, giving the Arizona Wildcats another Saturday of big plays and another win.

-Khalil Tate followed up last week's record-setting performance with another strong one, rushing for 230 yards and two touchdowns to lead Arizona over UCLA 47-30 Saturday night.
+Tate followed up last week's record-setting performance with another strong one, rushing for 230 yards and two touchdowns to lead Arizona over UCLA 47-30.

 The sophomore quarterback, who took over for the injured Brandon Dawkins early in last Saturday's win over Colorado, set an FBS single-game rushing record for a quarterback with 327 yards in that game.
 Tate got the start on Saturday, and ran for a 45-yard touchdown on the fourth play of the game.